 As of May 23, 2023, the CDC (2022 Outbreak Cases & Data) reported 87 545 confirmed cases of mpox globally in over 100 locations, the vast majority of which did not historically report mpox infections.
 As of May 31, 2023, the CDC reported 30 450 confirmed cases across the United States, including 42 deaths.
 The 7-day daily average of new cases peaked in August of 2022 and has receded to very low levels as of April 4, 2023.
 Per CDC modeling analyses, however, most jurisdictions in the United States may be at risk of resurgence or new mpox outbreaks without continued efforts to vaccinate those at risk.

-Transmission continues to occur primarily among men who have sex with men (MSM), but any individual who has been in close, personal contact with someone who has monkeypox – regardless of age, sexual orientation, or gender identity – is at risk for contracting MPX.
+Transmission continues to occur primarily among men who have sex with men (MSM), but any individual who has been in close, personal contact with someone who has mpox – regardless of age, sexual orientation, or gender identity – is at risk for contracting mpox.

-Per a CDC report spanning May 17 through September 24, 2022, MPX virus infections in children and adolescents younger than 18 years of age were rare, representing 0.3% of all US cases; none of the cases resulted in critical illness or death.
-Children aged 0-12 years typically acquired MPX after skin-to-skin contact with an infected household member during caregiving activities, and adolescents aged 13–17 years were most frequently exposed through male-to-male sexual contact.
+Mpox virus infections in children and adolescents younger than 16 years of age have been extremely rare, representing 0.002% of all US cases; none of the cases resulted in critical illness or death.
+Children aged 0-12 years typically acquired mpox after skin-to-skin contact with an infected household member during caregiving activities, and adolescents aged 13 years and above were most frequently exposed through male-to-male sexual contact.

 Domestic animals, pets, and wildlife in close contact with an infected individual may also be at risk for contracting illness.